-2. Verify the Door and Valves are Closed
+2. Verify the Door and Vent Valve are Closed

-Verify the oven chamber door is closed and latched, and that the vent intake valve and vacuum valve are in the closed position (turned all the way clockwise).
+Verify the oven chamber door is closed and latched, and that the vent intake valve is in the closed position (turned all the way clockwise).

 This safeguards your vacuum pump from exposure to streaming atmosphere.